 Several nodal metastases with eponymous names associated with gastric cancer have been described:

-Adenocarcinoma is by far the most common gastric malignancy, representing over 95% of malignant tumours of the stomach 1.
+Adenocarcinoma is by far the most common gastric malignancy, representing over 95% of malignant tumors of the stomach 1.

 Gastric cancer continues to be one of the leading causes of cancer-related death.
 A significant development in the epidemiology of gastric carcinoma has been the recognition of the association with Helicobacter pylori infection.
 Most gastric cancers occur sporadically, whereas 8-10% have an inherited genetic component.